 Arguing is a typical part of marriage; however, too much can cause tension and ultimately lead to a relationship on the rocks.
 When dealing with an argumentative significant other, a spouse has to reassess the relationship and try to get to the foundation of the arguments.
 By using effective communication methods, the problems may slowly decrease in the relationship.
 While one person may not be responsible for the other person's need to argue, working together as a couple can often strengthen the bond and allow both people to move forward in the marriage.

-Root of the Argument
+Identify the Root of the Argument

 Remain Calm and Firm